 - Sweet potatoes, sweet bell peppers (orange, yellow, or red), and carrots are rich in beta-carotene and contain some vitamin C.

-- Dark leafy greens are rich in lutein, zeaxanthin, vitamin A, vitamin C, and vitamin E. For example, spinach, kale, mustard greens, and collard greens.
+- Dark green leafy vegetables are abundant in lutein, zeaxanthin, and vitamins A, C, and E. Examples include spinach, kale, mustard greens, and collard greens.

-- Squash vegetables contain lutein, zeaxanthin, vitamin A, and vitamin C. For example, pumpkin, yellow squash, butternut squash, and zucchini.
+- Squash vegetables like pumpkin, yellow squash, butternut squash, and zucchini contain lutein, zeaxanthin, vitamin A, and vitamin C.

 - Broccoli and Brussels sprouts have several eye-healthy nutrients.
-For example, lutein, zeaxanthin, beta-carotene, vitamin C, and vitamin E.
+These include lutein, zeaxanthin, beta-carotene, vitamin C, and vitamin E.

-- Nuts such as almonds and hazelnuts, or sunflower seeds, are high in vitamin E.
+- Nuts like almonds, hazelnuts, and sunflower seeds are high in vitamin E.

-- Legumes an excellent vegetarian source of zinc and selenium.
-For example, chickpeas and lentils.
+- Legumes like chickpeas and lentils are an excellent vegetarian source of zinc and selenium.

-- Fish contains high amounts of omega-3 fatty acids.
-The best sources are fatty, oily fishes.
-For example, salmon, mackerel, trout, herring, and sardines.
+- Fish contain high amounts of omega-3 fatty acids.
+The best sources are fatty, oily fish like salmon, mackerel, trout, herring, and sardines.

 - Seaweed, flaxseed, hemp seeds, and chia seeds are also natural sources of omega-3 fatty acids if you prefer vegetarian options.

-- Citrus fruits are high in vitamin C and flavonoids.
-For example, oranges, lemons, and grapefruit.
+- Citrus fruits like oranges, lemons, and grapefruit are high in vitamin C and flavonoids.

-- Seafood is abundant in selenium.
-For example, yellowfin tuna, crab, shrimp, oysters, and salmon.
+- Seafood is rich in selenium, with various options such as yellowfin tuna, crab, shrimp, oysters, and salmon.

-- Eggs contain selenium, zinc, vitamin A, and vitamin E. Egg yolks contain a high amount of lutein and zeaxanthin.
-You can also purchase enriched eggs that are higher in omega-3s.
+- Eggs contain selenium, zinc, vitamin A, and vitamin E. Egg yolks contain a lot of lutein and zeaxanthin.
+You can also purchase enriched eggs for extra boost in omega-3s.